HampusKalmar/ezproj-cli-tool/test-documents/test-report.md

 | COVERAGE & SUCCESS | 2/OK |

 ### Conclusion:
 The test case passed on Windows and Linux but failed on macOS.
-The cli-tool was installed and used on a Windows 11 system except for test case **6.2** and **6.3**, where the cli-tool was installed and used on macOS and Linux (ubuntu).
 The cli-tool was able to create a project on Windows and Linux but not on macOS.
 I did not have time to investigate why it did not work on macOS.